5 Things You Might Not Know About Human PapillomavirusPosted on by

 - and cancers of the anus and back of the throat, including the base of the tongue and tonsils (oropharynx) in men and women.

-Every year in the United States, 27,000 women and men are diagnosed with a cancer caused by HPV infection—that’s a new case of cancer every 20 minutes.
+Every year in the United States, 31,500 women and men are diagnosed with a cancer caused by HPV infection.

-HPV vaccination age is recommended at ages 11 or 12.
+HPV vaccination is recommended at ages 11 or 12.

 HPV vaccination is recommended for preteen girls and boys (ages 11-12) to protect against cancer-causing HPV infections before they are exposed to the virus.
 HPV vaccination provides the best protection when given at the recommended ages of 11-12.

-Every year, 4,000 women in the U.S. die from cervical cancer—even with routine screening and treatment.
+Every year, nearly 13,000 women living in the U.S. will be diagnosed with cervical cancer, and more than 4,000 women die from cervical cancer—even with screening and treatment.
 There is no routine screening test for the other cancers HPV causes.
 Many of those HPV cancers are not discovered until they are late stage or invasive and can be very painful, disfiguring, and even deadly.

 That’s why it’s so important for girls and boys to get the full HPV vaccine series.
-HPV vaccines are given as a series of three shots over six months.
+HPV vaccine is given as a series of two shots (the second dose should be given six to twelve months after the first dose) if it’s started before the 15th birthday.
+If the series is started after the 15th birthday then the vaccine is given as a series of three shots over six months.
 Women who have had the HPV vaccine should still start getting screened for cervical cancer when they reach age 21.

 HPV vaccination also prevents invasive testing and treatment for “precancers.”